ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 # Document Status

+This document applies to congestion controls that seek Experimental or Standards Track status.
+Evaluation of both cases involves the same questions, but with different expectations for both the answers and the degree of certainty it the answers.

 Following the lead of HighSpeed TCP {{?RFC3649}}, alternate congestion control algorithms are expected to be published as "Experimental" RFCs until such time that the community better understands the